-You become eligible for all contribution types offered by the Plan on the date you become a Participant.
-Provided you are not an Excluded Employee, you may become a "Participant" in the Plan on your date of hire.
-If you are not eligible to participate on your date of hire, you will become a Participant on the date you meet the eligibility requirements.
+Provided you are not an Excluded Employee, you may become a "Participant" in the Plan once you have satisfied the eligibility requirements and reached your "Entry Date."
+The following describes the eligibility requirements and Entry Dates that apply.
 You should contact the Administrator if you have questions about the timing of your Plan participation.